LibreRambox/LibreRambox/README.md

 ## [Contributing](./CONTRIBUTING.md)

-Want to report a bug, request a feature, contribute to or translate Rambox?
+Want to report a bug, request a feature, contribute to or translate LibreRambox?
 We need all the help we can get!
 Fork and work!